Do you know all things GDPR? See if your knowledge of Data Protection by Design is up to speed.

 How did you do?

 If you missed a few of the answers, don’t worry.
-While there are blogs posts, articles and tons of information available about data protection, it can be a lot to digest.
+While there are blog posts, news articles and tons of information available about data protection, it can be a lot to digest.
 The EU GDPR is over 200 pages!

 From file transfers with FTP service providers like ExaVault to online purchases from your favorite retailer.
 Just remember that data protection should be part of every design and every organizational process.